DogeTheBeast/College_notes/CHEM 154/Unit 1/Isotopes.md

 # Isotopes

-Isotopes are elements with the same [[Atomic Number]] but different [[mass number]].
+Isotopes are elements with the same atomic Number but different mass number.
 This means that they have a different number of neutrons but same number of protons.